tuxedocomputers/tuxedo-fan-control/README.md

 # Supported Platforms
 Currently we support the follow platforms:
 - TUXEDO Budgie
-- Ubuntu 18.04
+- Ubuntu LTS 18.04
-- openSUSE 15
+- openSUSE Leap 15.1

-All other platforms are not tested and we not give warranty to run.
+All other platforms are not tested and we are not giving any warranty.

 ## Development